kdoore/CS2335-Gitbook/inventory.md

 For the inventory, we're going to create a player that can interact with other gameObjects, as a means to interact with items in their inventory.

 The [Unity Script Reference Manual](http://docs.unity3d.com/ScriptReference/) provides documentation for how to create game-like behaviors as interactions between GameObjects.

+###GameDataModel
+We can consider a variety of values that are associated with the player's experience while playing the game, these values can be simple items like playerHealth, enemyHealth,